Mirza Fatali Akhundov: Background and upbringing

 Haji Ali Asghar and his family endured difficulties throughout the war, losing their possessions.
 Following the conclusion of the war and another Iranian defeat, Haji Ali Asghar and his family relocated to Nukha.
 There he continued teaching Akhundov Arabic and Persian literature.
 In 1832, Akhundov was sent to the Shah Abbas Mosque in Ganja to study logic and Islamic jurisprudence with the Shia theologian Akhund Molla Hossein.
-This was arranged by Haji Ali Asghar, who wanted Akhundov to become a Islamic clergyman.
+This was arranged by Haji Ali Asghar, who wanted Akhundov to become an Islamic clergyman.

 Mirza Shafi Vazeh, a mystic, poet, and calligrapher who had been associated with mystical and atheistic ideas, was someone Akhundov encountered while studying in Ganja.
 Initially, Akhundov planned to learn calligraphy from Mirza Shafi, but their conversations quickly strayed into topics such as Islam, philosophy, mysticism, and the activities of the Shia clergy.
 Akhundov was adamant on learning Islamic law and jurisprudence in order to become a member of the Shia religious hierarchy, but this changed when he met Mirza Shafi.
 Akhundov wrote about the impact Mirza Shafi had on him:

 One day, this honourable man [Mirza Shafi], asked me: "Mirza Fath Ali what is your intention in studying [Islamic] sciences?"
 I answered that I wished to become a clergyman.
 He said, "Do you wish to become a hypocrite and a charlatan?"
 I was surprised and shocked ...
 Mirza Shafi looked at me and said: "Mirza Fath Ali, do not waste your life among this abominable group of people and choose another profession".
 When I asked him about the reasons for his hatred of the clergy, he began to reveal matters which until then had remained hidden to me ...
 Until the return of my second father from pilgrimage, Mirza Shafi inculcated in me all the elements of mysticism, and lifted the curtain of ignorance from my eyes.
 After this incident, I began to hate the clergy and I changed my intentions.

 Haji Ali Asghar disapproved of his Akhundov's new aspirations and had him moved back to Nukha in 1833.
 Despite this, he still agreed for Akhundov to attend the newly established Russian school there.
 There Akhundov started learning Russian, but the following year he was forced to stop at the school due to being too old for it.